betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 ### Test meeting

-For first time users, without actually participating in a meeting it can be difficult to know of sure if the audio and video of your particulary configuration will work with the vendor's product.
+For first time users, without actually participating in a meeting it can be difficult to know of sure if the audio and video of your particular configuration will work with the vendor's product.
 A test meeting is a useful way to test your particular setup to ensure it works, at a basic level, with the vendor's software and service.
 You may not be able to test all features but you should be able to test basic audio and video support.